CommunityToolkit/MVVM-Samples/samples/MvvmSampleUwp/MvvmSampleUwp/Assets/docs/PuttingThingsTogether.md

 }
 ```

-Here we're using the service locator pattern, which is one of the supported patterns by the `Ioc` class.
-We've declared an `ISettingsService SettingsService` field that just stores our settings service (we're retrieving it from the static `Ioc.Default` instance), and then we're initializing the `SelectedSubreddit` property in the constructor, by either using the previous value or just the first available subreddit.
+Here we're using dependency injection and constructor injection, as mentioned above.
+We've declared an `ISettingsService SettingsService` field that just stores our settings service (which we're receiving as parameter in the viewmodel constructor), and then we're initializing the `SelectedSubreddit` property in the constructor, by either using the previous value or just the first available subreddit.
 Then we also modified the `SelectedSubreddit` setter, so that it will also use the settings service to save the new value to disk.

 Great!
 Now we just need to write a platform specific version of this service, this time directly inside one of our app projects.
 Here's what that service might look like on UWP: